colinnuk/open-meteo-dotnet-client-sdk/README.md

 - Using OpenMeteo with an API key
 - Using custom URLs for self-hosted OpenMeteo instances
 - dotnet 8 (and above)
+- OpenMeteo Flatbuffers support - makes for much faster parsing of large datasets
 - Specific client library Exceptions optionally thrown for detailed error handling

+Pretty much all the library's classes are public, so you can extend the library as needed in your own code.

 ## 🔨 Installation/Build